 The Cabinet is the part of the Council which is responsible for most day-to-day decisions.
-The Cabinet is made up of the Leader, and Deputy Leader together with up to 7.8 between 2 and 9 other Councillors, who are all appointed by the Leader.
+The Cabinet is made up of the Leader, together with between 2 and 9 other Councillors, who are all appointed by the Leader.
 When major decisions are to be discussed or made, these are published in the Cabinet's Work Programme in so far as they can be anticipated.
 The Cabinet has to make decisions which are in line with the Council's overall policies and budget.
-If it wishes to make a decision which is outside the budget or policy framework, this must be referred to the Council as a whole to decide.
-Meetings of the Council's eCommittees and the Cabinet are open to the public except where personal exempt or confidential matters are being discussed.
+If it wishes to make a decision which is outside the budget or policy framework, this must be referred to the full Council to decide.
+Meetings of the Council's Committees and the Cabinet are open to the public except where exempt or confidential matters are being discussed.